JetBrains/lets-plot-kotlin/README_DEV.md

 lets-plot-kotlin/demo/js-frontend-app
 ```

-### Lets-Plot in JVM and Kotlin-JS applications
+### Lets-Plot in JVM and Kotlin/JS applications

-Lets-Plot library enables embedding plots into a JVM or Kotlin-JS application.
+Lets-Plot library enables embedding plots into a JVM or Kotlin/JS application.

 When in JVM environment the Lets-Plot library offers a choice between [JavaFX](https://en.wikipedia.org/wiki/JavaFX)
 graphics and rendering powered by [Apache Batik SVG Toolkit](https://xmlgraphics.apache.org/batik/).